For immediate assistance, call our 24-hour hotline at (602) 269-1515.

 Families often arrive at De Colores with little but the clothes on their backs.
 Donations of basic household supplies and toiletries help provide for families’ basic needs so they can focus on healing.

-Furniture donations are accepted in partnership with Furniture Dignity.
-Furniture is given directly to shelter residents as they exit the shelter and begin life in a new home.
-To schedule a furniture pickup, contact Christian from Furniture Dignity at 480-340-3417, Ext 3 and mention that you were referred by De Colores.
+Furniture donations are accepted in partnership with Furnishing Dignity.
+Furniture is given to shelter residents as they exit the shelter and begin life in a new home.
+To schedule a furniture pickup, visit furnishingdignity.org/in-kind-donation and enter “CPLC De Colores” for the field “How did you hear about Furnishing Dignity.”

 Your gift of any amount provides counseling, support, housing, and healing for survivors to heal and live a life free from violence.
 Donates to CPLC De Colores are eligible for the Arizona QCO tax credit.